-The Fund closed out the fiscal year with A\$3.1 million in cash and the Fund's share in the LP cash balance was A\$1.5 million.
+The Fund closed out the fiscal year with A\$1.8 million in cash and the Fund's share in the LP cash balance being US\$1.7 million.
+The Manager continues to manage the LP's cash flow for unforeseen events and market uncertainties as seen in previous years along with meeting its outstanding capital commitment obligations.
 We continue to believe that this is prudent for the anticipated expenses of the Fund, however the distribution methodology and cash holding at the LP (which is not managed by the RE) is continually reviewed to ensure that the Fund is not retaining excess cash.